publicR/Assignment/README.md

 # New database will created

-# for upload the user list file.
-I have pushed one excel file (userslist.xlsx) So please insert data in sheet like this.
+# For upload the user list file.
+For reference I have pushed one excel file (userslist.xlsx) So please insert data in sheet like this.

 ### Thanks